-This one’s probably going to piss some people off, but I’m writing it anyway.
+This one’s probably going to wind some people up, but I’m writing it anyway.
 Today I’m talking about how to grow your blog without being irritating.
 It may come as a surprise to some readers, but actually, blogging isn’t an easy gig.
 There’s a lot of work involved, and I’m not just talking about actually creating good writing.

 The writing of great blog posts is one thing, but how do you get people to actually read them?
 If anyone knows the magic answer to this one by the way, please let me know in the comments!